 Malware is a threat seen across multiple domains—ranging from the home user to government.
 Despite the availability of specialized tools, the process of finding malware in a memory image is still a manual process.
 The goal of this project is to develop a machine learning classifier capable of analyzing Windows 10 memory images, extract the specified features and classify the structures in memory as either malicious or legitimate.

 National Institute of Standards and Technology (NIST): Cyber Forensics Tool Testing

-Cyber Forensics Tool Testing: Providing funding the Cyber Forensics Tool Testing Program at the National Institute for Standards and Technology (NIST), the project offers a measure of assurance that the tools used by law enforcement in the investigations of computer-related crimes produce valid results.
-The implementation of testing based on rigorous procedures provides impetus for vendors to improve their tools to provide consistent and objective test results to law enforcement that will stand up in court.
-NIST test reports may be found published on the CyberFETCH website (www.cyberfetch.org).
+Along with funding from the Cyber Forensics Tool Testing program at NIST, this effort offers a measure of assurance that the tools used by law enforcement in the investigation of computer-related crimes produce valid results.
+The implementation of testing based on rigorous procedures provides impetus for vendors to improve law enforcement tools that provide consistent and objective test results that will stand up in court.

 This effort is developing new methods and techniques to extract and analyze data acquired from drones.
 It also will create a website repository to disseminate captured data for the research and operational forensics community.

 VTO Inc.: Damaged Mobile Device Forensics